CrazyCloudCraft/wikitest/Placeholders.md

 - ### **Statistic**
 > /papi ecloud download Statistic

-For MC v1.12.2 or older:
+**For MC v1.12.2 or older:** <br />
-> /papi ecloud download Statistic 1.7.0
+You'll have to download v1.7.0 manually: <br />

-Gives you a lot of statistics...
+Download the jar file from [the eCloud](https://api.extendedclip.com/expansions/statistic/versions/statistic-170/) then place it in your `plugins/PlaceholderAPI/expansions` folder.
+After that reload PlaceholderAPI `/papi reload`.

 Supports all statistics in [SpigotAPI](https://helpch.at/docs/1.13.1/org/bukkit/Statistic.html). `%statistic_<StatisticType>%`